-But yes, these are the ruins of Ancient Delphi, and what you came to see.
+But yes, these are the ruins you came to see.
 We’ve seen more impressive Greek ruins in our travels, but none are more important than this.

 After seeing the ruins of the Sanctuary of Apollo at Delphi, many visitors head straight back to the entrance and the museum.
-However, there are still two other sites to be seen at Delphi.
+However, there are still two other sites to be seen here.

 Just above the Delphi temple site is a theater dating from the 4th century BC.
 The theater was able to accommodate over 2,000 people and hosted performances for visitors.
 You can’t deny that the view is absolutely spectacular!

 Above the theater, the trail winds back and forth up the side of the mountain.
-High above the Delphi site is the stadium.
+High above the main site is the stadium.